mjtechguy/codelabv2/README.md

 - **Terminal Targeting**: Execute commands in specific named terminal instances
 - **Block Execution**: Run multiple commands with a single button
 - **Execution Tracking**: Visual indicators (green checkmark) for executed commands
+- **Admonitions**: Styled callout boxes for notes, tips, warnings, and danger alerts
+- **Interactive Quizzes**: Create multiple-choice quizzes with answer key validation

 ### Command Syntax

-See the `example.mdcl` file for a full demonstration.
-Below are usage examples:
+See the `command-examples.mdcl` file for a comprehensive demonstration of all features.
+Below are quick reference examples:

 #### Individual Commands